 Display content based on subscribed users & plan

-Many sites require its users to view certain content on pages based on the subscription packs they have.
+Many sites require their users to view certain content on pages based on the subscription packs they have.
 So here is the option that enables the admin to restrict users based on the subscribed plans of the subscribed users.
-The admin can restrict adding product, post, event, subscription or any other customer plan for the subscribed users.
+The admin can restrict adding product, post, event, subscription, or any other customer plan for the subscribed users.